andreascaglioni/python-project-template/docs/appendix.rst

 Questions
 ---------

-If you have questions or want help extending the project (docs, CI, or examples), open an issue or create a discussion in the repository.
+If you have questions or want help extending the project (docs, CI, or examples), open an issue or drop a message in the repository.